-Radial: For radial stresses use the internal or external pressure value depending on whether the strength check is at the inner or outer surface.
+Radial: For radial stresses, use the internal or external pressure value depending on whether the strength check is at the inner or outer surface.

 The average and differential components of the normal axial stress distribution physically correspond to the membrane and bending components acting on that section in terms of membrane axial stresses (P/A) and bending stresses (Mc/I).

-Linearization of the shear stress is not recommended.
+Linearization of shear stress is not recommended.
 Instead, an average value across the section would suffice for the calculation of the effective von Mises stresses.
 Also, for the average plus differential checks at the ID or OD of a connector that contains internal or external pressure, use of the actual pressure values for the radial stress component at those locations is appropriate.

-In cases where torsion is a significant external load, the average shear stresses trq at the cross section of interest can be approximate by Tr/J, where T is the applied torque, r is the mean radius of the sections and J is the polar moment of the section.
+In cases where torsion is a significant external load, the average shear stresses trq at the cross section of interest can be approximate by Tr/J, where T is the applied torque, r is the mean radius of the sections, and J is the polar moment of the section.

 When relevant, strength checks should be made on connector sections other than cross sections.
 For instance, in flanges, cylindrical sections parallel to the flange axis and containing the bolt circle should be made.
 For arbitrary sections, the stress components need to be rotated from the global coordinates to the local co-ordinates parallel and perpendicular to the section in question.
 The hoop component, however, remains the same for axi-symmetric models.